 The Board of Directors of the California Tow Truck Association (“CTTA,” “ASSOCIATION or “BOARD”) has authorized and formed the Towing Regulatory Oversight Council (“T-ROC,” or “COUNCIL”) and delegated to the T-ROC the exclusive authority to take positions on behalf of the BOARD on all regulatory issues that may impact the California Tow Truck Association and towing industry and to communicate those positions to the various agencies and branches of government, such as the CHP (and matters relating to its Tow Service Agreement (“TSA”) including the selection of CTTA’s TSAAC designees), CalTrans, CARB, DMV, the California Legislature, the Governor, and local governments.

-In order to ensure the COUNCIL is fair and balanced and reflects the experience, needs, challenges and unique circumstances of a broad cross section of the towing industry the BOARD has directed that the T-ROC be comprised of an equal number of experienced towing industry professionals (min.10 yrs. towing experience) from the Northern and Southern parts of California from the following categories: 1) Small Fleet, 2) Large Fleet, 3) Rural, 4) Motor Club, 5) Law Enforcement, 6) Heavy Duty, 7) Private Property, 8) Education & Training, and 9) Two affiliated towing organizations: The United Coalition for Motor Club Safety (UCMCS), and the Official Police Garage Association of Los Angeles.
+In order to ensure the COUNCIL is fair and balanced and reflects the experience, needs, challenges, and unique circumstances of a broad cross-section of the towing industry the BOARD has directed that the T-ROC be comprised of a roughly equal number of experienced towing industry professionals (min.
+10 yrs. towing experience) from the Northern and Southern parts of California from the following categories: 1) Small Fleet, 2) Large Fleet, 3) Rural, 4) Motor Club, 5) Law Enforcement, 6) Heavy Duty, 7) Private Property, as well as: 8) one Emergency Road Service Coalition (ERSCA) State Affiliate representative appointed by the BOARD; 9) one Education & Training representative nominated by the CTTA Education Committee and appointed by the BOARD; 9) one representative from the Los Angeles Official Police Garages (OPG) appointed by OPG; and 10) one Member at Large appointed by the BOARD.
+8) Education & Training, and 9) Two affiliated towing organizations: The United Coalition for Motor Club Safety (UCMCS), and the Official Police Garage Association of Los Angeles.

 To further ensure that COUNCIL positions fairly reflect a broad cross section of the towing industry the BOARD has directed that Council Members work diligently work towards a consensus before any formal position is taken, and has further directed that the COUNCIL not take a position on any regulatory issue or initiative until such time as three quarters of the Members of the COUNCIL are in agreement.